 - Truth.
 The two main causes of disability in America that cause people to stop working are COPD and heart disease.

 While these may be frightening facts, the good news is that lung disease such as COPD is treatable and very often preventable.
 Because the vast majority of COPD cases are directly related to smoking, the best way to avoid being stricken with COPD is to never smoke or to quit smoking.

-Hillendale Home Care, the Walnut Creek area home care experts, is skilled and experienced in working with COPD patients and their family caregivers to help manage lung disease symptoms, to provide encouragement to quit smoking and live a healthier lifestyle, and to make sure that the home is safe and free from any harmful irritants.
+Hillendale Home Care, experts providers of elder care Pleasant Hill and the surrounding areas depends on, is skilled and experienced in working with COPD patients and their family caregivers to help manage lung disease symptoms, to provide encouragement to quit smoking and live a healthier lifestyle, and to make sure that the home is safe and free from any harmful irritants.
 Call Hillendale Home Care any time at 925-933-8181 or contact us online for more lung disease resources or to schedule a free in-home consultation to learn more about our in-home care services.